GraphVertexColoring/coloring-verifier/README.md

-See test_sol --help for more details.
+See `coloring-verifier --help` for more details.

 ---